Strategy

 AIO by the Numbers in 2026

-- ChatGPT Search, Google AI Overviews, and Perplexity collectively handle 4+ billion queries daily
+• Google AI Overviews, Claude, and Gemini collectively handle 4+ billion queries daily

 Defining AIO: AI Optimization Explained